 Cancer can cause a significant loss of life, along with physical, emotional, and financial struggles.
-Cancer is the leading cause of premature death (under 75 years) and the 2nd leading cause of death in Lincoln County overall.
+Cancer is the leading cause of premature death (under 75 years) and the second leading cause of death in Lincoln County overall.
 The leading cancers in the county include prostate, lung and bronchus, and breast.
-Data findings from 2015-2019 show that females have a slightly higher incidence of lung cancer 61.3 in Lincoln County than men at 59.8 age adjusted incidence per 100,000.
+Data findings from 2015-2019 show that females in Lincoln County have a slightly higher age adjusted incidence rate per 100,000 of lung cancer at 61.3 than males at 59.8.
+3

-According to the Wisconsin Cancer Plan 2020-2030, It is well documented that social and economic factors, injustices, geographic location, and gaps in cultural responsible health care services puts individuals at higher risk of developing and or dying from cancer.
-Access to quality health care and engage in health behaviors determine the quality and length of one's life.
+According to the Wisconsin Cancer Plan 2020-2030, it is well documented that social and economic factors, injustices, geographic location, and gaps in cultural responsible health care services puts individuals at higher risk of developing and or dying from cancer.
+Access to quality health care and engaging in healthy behaviors determine the quality and length of one's life.